The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions on masked Gaussian random fields: Results

 \subsection{Effect on posteriors}

 We describe the expected impact of using the exact likelihood instead of assuming a Gaussian likelihood on weak-lensing posteriors qualitatively at first: especially the low-likelihood parts and tails of the exact likelihood (low meaning at $10\%$ or less of the maximum of the likelihoods when looking at Fig.~\ref{fig:gausscomp_1d}) deviate from the Gaussian likelihood.
 That means that the likelihood will differ most when the tails of the likelihood are evaluated.
 In general, higher values of the correlation function are more likely, lower values less likely as compared to the Gaussian approximation.
 This is a trend we observe for all masks, given the exact likelihood is fully converged to the simulated sampling distribution.
-The amplitude of the correlation function depends monotonically on the parameter $S_8$, which is a combination of the clustering parameter $\sigma_8$ and matter density parameter $\Omega_m$, $S_8 = \sigma_8 \sqrt{\Omega_m / 0.3}$, and can be constrained well by weak-lensing measurements, which is why it is also called the lensing amplitude.
-One can therefore, as higher values of the correlation function are preferred by the exact likelihood, imagine that the posterior slightly moves towards higher $S_8$, in favor of further relaxing the $S_8$ tension.
+The amplitude of the correlation function depends monotonically on the parameter $S_8$, which is a combination of the clustering parameter $\sigma_8$ and matter density parameter $\Omega_{\mathrm{m}}$, $S_8 = \sigma_8 \sqrt{\Omega_{\mathrm{m}} / 0.3}$, and can be constrained well by weak-lensing measurements, which is why it is also called the lensing amplitude.
+One can therefore imagine, as higher values of the correlation function are preferred by the exact likelihood, that the posterior slightly moves towards higher $S_8$, in favor of further relaxing the $S_8$ tension.

 We can underpin this argumentation by running a small example.
 For this example, we employed a one-dimensional likelihood for a measurement of $\hat{\xi}^+_{S5-S5} (\bar{\theta}_3)$ and varied only $S_8$.
-This means, we calculated $p(\hat{\xi}^+_{S5-S5} (\bar{\theta}_3) \vert S_8)$ exactly for different values of $S_8$ and set up the corresponding Gaussian likelihoods.
+We calculated $p(\hat{\xi}^+_{S5-S5} (\bar{\theta}_3) \vert S_8)$ exactly for different values of $S_8$ and set up the corresponding Gaussian likelihoods.
 Assuming a Bayesian point of view on parameter inference and applying Bayes theorem, the two different posteriors of $S_8$ are then given as the product of these likelihoods and a prior on $S_8$.

-We manually selected a range of values for $S_8$ and did not randomly sample from a prior.
-The procedure is close to assuming a uniform prior in the range $S_8 = [0.6,1.0]$.
-With this assumption, the posterior is directly given by the normalized likelihood evaluated at the measured value of $\hat{\xi}^+_{S5-S5} (\bar{\theta}_3)$ for different $S_8$.
+We sample $S_8$ linearly between $0.4$ and $1.2$, which is equivalent to a uniform prior over this range and systematically explores the full prior range in a controlled setting.
+The posterior is directly given by the normalized likelihood evaluated at the measured value of $\hat{\xi}^+_{S5-S5} (\bar{\theta}_3)$ for each $S_8$.